SimonCropp/MtpFun/readme.md

 Get projects properties with MSBuild didn't execute properly with exit code: 1.
 ```

-But https://aka.ms/dotnet-test/mtp does not tell yo how to fix the problem.
+But https://aka.ms/dotnet-test/mtp does not tell you how to fix the problem.

 ## MSTest